-Learn how to use chalkboard paint on glass to create a beautiful Christmas sign.
+Learn how to use chalkboard paint on glass to create a beautiful DIY Christmas sign.
 Plus grab a free Christmas tree SVG file to use on a glass chalkboard!

 Materials Needed for DIY Chalkboard Sign

 Disclosure: This post contains affiliate links from Amazon and/or Cricut.com.
 I receive a small commission at no cost to you when you make a purchase using my links.

 - old frame with glass – Mine is 18 x 23